 April 2014, Wiley-Blackwell

 The book is available as e-book.

-Slides presented during the courses.
+Slides presented during course lectures.

 Reading papers and articles discussed during the course.